Kegworks-App/Kegworks/README.md

 # Wineskin
-This project supports *macOS 10.15.4* and later.
+This project supports *macOS 10.15.4* or later.

 <br>